 Tim is passionate about building teams and helping others to grow and develop.
 He is excited about supporting and enabling technology across the organisation and being a part of CAP’s future.

-Sarah joined the senior team at CAP in 2022.
+Sarah joined the Executive team at CAP in 2022.
 She has over twenty years of varied Human Resources management experience predominantly in manufacturing and engineering companies.
 She also brings extensive church leadership experience.

 Sarah loves to build and lead teams that enable others to flourish in their God given purpose.
 She is passionate about deepening CAP’s Christ centred culture so that CAP can transform lives, end UK poverty and partner with thriving churches.